SeRoGaTa/FinalProject_Team_8/README.md

 ## Database integration

 Once that the project team has obtained a useful data source, the next step will be analyzing the data and integrate all the useful information to calculate new relevant variables for the project.
-The datasets are formatted in csv, so the team inspected datatypes in jupyter notebook, looked for null data or any other anomaly on the datasets that would need to be cleaned.
+The dataset was pushed into SQL from S3 storage in AWS, so the team inspected datatypes in google colab, looked for null data or any other anomaly on the datasets that would need to be cleaned.
-Once cleaned, we inspected the datatypes, the datatypes for the relevant inputs are the following:
+Once cleaned, the data was written to the AWS RDS database with the help of postgres, the schema was previously created with PG Admin4.

-We performed in jupyter notebook with Python code changes to datatypes to numerical data presented as object to perform calculations and determine correlations between data.
+We performed in jupyter notebook with Python and google colab with pyspark code changes to datatypes to numerical data presented as object to perform calculations and determine correlations between data.

-To start the database integration we followed the following steps:
+To start the database integration, we followed the following steps:
+- Create an S3 bucket in AWS repository and save the CSV files (15) that will be used in the project.
-•	Read the CSV files with PySpark.
+- Read the CSV files with PySpark in google colab and clean datatypes for all the dataframes.
-•	Convert CSV to dataframes.
+- Create a RDS instance in AWS to store the database
+- Use PG Admin 4 to create the schema of the database in AWS RDS
-•	Use Postgress to map the dataframes and run a squema to build a single database that integrates all the relevant data from different dataframes.
+- Use Pyspark and Postgress to write the dataframes into the database’s tables previously created.
-•	Merge the dataframes to create a single “Main” database.
-•	Upload the database to AWS.
-The results of the mapping of the dataframes to integrate the database is as follows:
+- Use SQL in PG Admin to filter and then merge results and status tables to create a main table that will be used to start the complete analysis.

+This is the visual schema and the relationships we will use:

 ![image](https://user-images.githubusercontent.com/90175232/155905084-6e6f8c09-37ef-418b-a5c1-6eee31fe2597.png)

 ![image](https://user-images.githubusercontent.com/90175232/155905091-5c8ebd89-5043-4867-8b06-62435fcf4e89.png)